Azure/ai-hub/docs/use-cases.md

 <img src="./MultiRegion5.png" alt="Multi Region Deployment" width="800" height="400">

-4. Select the "POSTS - Creates a completion for the chat message" API operation and provide the following input parameters to test the API:
+4. Select the "POST - Creates a completion for the chat message" API operation and provide the following input parameters to test the API:
 - API-version: 2023-12-01-preview
 - Deployment-id: The deployment *name* of the GPT4 you created during the deployment